|

 experiences; by providing this in a prepared environment we are fulfilling their

-intellectual and spiritual needs and a calm expansion of life takes place.
+needs and so a calm expansion of life can take place.

 - Clear Expectations